Fractal structure of multipartite entanglement in monitored quantum circuits: Fractal Structures

 The results are shown as yellow data points in Fig.~\ref{fig:exponentdim}.
 We can see that the largest entangled clusters are fractal objects with a fractal dimension between 0 and 1.
 In the area law phase, the fractal dimension agrees with the entanglement depth exponent up to the error bars which are inferred from the accuracy of the power law fit.
 At the critical point ($p = 0.16$), there is however a small, but statistically significant, difference between the two.
 Fig.~\ref{fig:critexponentdim} shows the region close to the critical point and we see that the fractal dimension and entanglement depth power law exponent extracted from our fits do not agree close to the critical point.
 This discrepancy reduces as we go away from the critical point deeper into the volume law phase.
 These discrepancies may be related to logarithmic corrections to scaling, finite size effects, or some other additional structure which emerges at the critical point.
+An interesting future study could be to analyze the critical point using other entanglement structure diagnostics such as $k$-uniformity and entanglement structure layers~\cite{entstructures}.